SAP-samples/teched2025-AD165/exercises/ex1/README.md

 In the meantime, you can download some images that you can use when editing your workspace.

-6. Right-click the link [exercises/ex1/samples](https://github.com/SAP-samples/teched2025-AD165/tree/main/exercises/ex1/samples) and open the folder in a new browser tab.
+6. Right-click the link [Content.zip](https://github.com/SAP-samples/teched2025-AD165/blob/main/exercises/ex1/samples/Content.zip) and choose the browser "Save Link As..." menu item
-7. Click the Content.zip file and use the download button to download the zip file to your local computer.
+7. Save the file to your local computer into a folder of your choice
-8. Extract the zip file into a folder of your choice.
+8. Extract the zip file into the folder.

 <p align="center"><img src="./images/ex1_02_07_0001.png" width="60%" alt="WorkspaceReady"/></p>